Lady Liverpool Great War Story

 Public response

 Home support for the war effort was widespread.
-More than 900 women’s patriotic organisations operated during the war, and many of them collected money or goods for the Lady Liverpool Fund.
+Over 900 women’s patriotic organisations operated during the war, many of which collected money or goods for the Lady Liverpool Fund.
 These organisations undertook a myriad of fundraising activities to support New Zealand soldiers (abroad or returned), and Belgian and French civilians affected by the war.
 They included flower sales, fêtes, street collections, auctions of donated items, carnivals and the first Daffodil Day, which was held in Nelson in September 1915.

-During the war Lady Liverpool organised the publishing of two books, the profits from which went to supporting sick and wounded New Zealand soldiers.
-The first was Countess of Liverpool’s gift book of art and literature (1915), a collection of stories, poems, cartoons and reproduced paintings.
+Lady Liverpool organised the publishing of two books during the war, the profits of which went to supporting sick and wounded New Zealand soldiers.
+The first was Countess of Liverpool’s Gift Book of Art and Literature (1915), a collection of stories, poems, cartoons and reproduced paintings.

-The second, Her Excellency’s knitting book (published in 1915 and again in 1917), contained knitting patterns for dozens of items – for soldiers overseas as well as for the family.
-The objectives of the book, Lady Liverpool wrote, were twofold: to support the wounded, and to improve proficiency in knitting – a skill Lady Liverpool was known to be very fond of even before the war.
+The second, Her Excellency’s Knitting Book (published in 1915 and again in 1917), contained knitting patterns for dozens of items – for soldiers overseas as well as for the family.
+The objectives of the book, Lady Liverpool wrote, were two-fold: to support the wounded, and to improve one’s proficiency in knitting – a skill Lady Liverpool is known to be very fond of even before the war.

 For the Empire and for Freedom